ricallinson/msm/README.md

 	sudo tc-install.sh

-Then enter the following options when asked.
+Then enter the following answers to the options when asked.

 * c (from booted CDROM)
 * f (frugal)